FLOIP/flow-results/specification.md

 #### Response format

-A string containing the date and time in the RFC 3339 format with timezone extension:
+A string containing the date and time in the RFC 3339 `date-time` format with timezone extension:

 ```
 "2017-06-30T13:45:58+05:30"